scality/metalk8s/docs/developer/architecture/authentication.rst

 Requirements:
 -------------

-Basically we are talking about
+Basically we are talking about:

 - Being able to provision users with an embedded Identity provider (IDP)
 - Being able to integrate with an external IDP